 You have the right to be properly reemployed after deployment.

 You have reemployment rights with your pre-service employer following qualifying service in the uniformed services.
-In general, you’re entitled to be reemployed with the status, seniority, and rate of pay as if you had been continuously employed during the period of service.
-This means that if you are eligible for reemployment, you generally get the job you would have been in as though you never deployed but were at work the whole time.
+In general, you’re entitled to be reemployed with the pay, benefits, seniority, and other job prerequisites you would have attained if you had been continuously employed during the period of service.
+This means that if you are eligible for reemployment, you are generally entitled to be placed in the position you would have been in as if you had been at work the whole time and were never deployed.
 In some situations, this may be a promoted position; in others, it may be a layoff position.